Madhumitha566/cart-router-app/README.md

     * Applies a **10% discount** to the final price.
 * **Routing:** Uses `react-router-dom` to ensure clean navigation between the **Product Page** and the **Cart Page**.

-## 🚀 Getting Started

-Follow these steps to get a local copy of the project running.

 ### Prerequisites

 * **Node.js** (v18 or higher recommended)